The Grand Depart

 Sitting proudly on the French Riviera, looking out to the Mediterranean, nestled at the foot of the Alps, lies Nice.
-A city of opulence, sunshine, vibrant seafront and the 2020 Tour de France Grand Depart.
-We’ll be there to see the race kick off, will you be joining us?
+We'll be there to see the 2020 Tour de France Grand Depart kick off, will you be joining us?

 In the coming days we'll be publishing our full itinerary for the cycling and spectator trips to the 2020 Tour de France, with trips running to the Grand Depart in Nice, the Pyrenees, Alps and the race's conclusion in Paris.
 The full route, announced a week ago, is clearly designed with aggressive racing in mind and ideally suited to France's Julian Alaphilippe.
 We're looking forward to some challenging riding of our own, so we thought we'd share some early highlights with you to whet the appetite.